DONATE

 The final month of the Islamic calendar – known as Dhul Hijjah – is one of the most religious times of the year for Muslims because it is when Qurbani and Eid al-Adha are observed and celebrated.
 Qurbani, sometimes called Udhiya, is the slaughter of an animal.
-It is done to acknowledge the devotion to Islam Ibrahim (AS) demonstrated when he was asked by Allah (SWT) if he was willing to sacrifice the thing closest to him to prove his dedication.
+It is done to acknowledge the devotion to Islam.
+Ibrahim (AS) demonstrated this when he was asked by Allah (SWT) if he was willing to sacrifice the thing closest to him to prove his dedication.
 Ibrahim (AS) was prepared to sacrifice his son, Ismail (AS), in the name of Allah (SWT).
 At the last second, Allah (SWT) swapped Ibrahim’s (AS) son for a ram and revealed it had been a test.

 Following Ibrahim’s (AS) willingness to sacrifice his son, Muslims are required to commemorate his dedication through Qurbani, whereby they sacrifice an animal and divide it into three parts: a part for themselves and their family, a part for their extended family and friends, and a part for those in need.
 Muslims live far and wide around the world, and it is not possible for everyone to give Qurbani in the traditional way.